pyrrhon1337/pyrrhon1337.github.io/en/1.md

 Let's try to read the admin.php file.
 If you look closer, you can see a sha1 hash above the filenames.
 We'll use it to download the object.

 Let's assume that we have the sha1 hash `b7ccea095f22c12e1301c5515df2a8f1c5e35966` for a file we want to read.
-We should navigate to the folder `.git/objects/b7`.
+We should navigate to the directory `.git/objects/b7`.
 Here, `b` and `7` are the first two characters of our hash.
-And the filename is the rest of the hash, which is `ccea095f22c12e1301c5515df2a8f1c5e35966`.
+And the object name is the rest of the hash, which is `ccea095f22c12e1301c5515df2a8f1c5e35966`.
 The URL should now look like the following: `https://vulnerable.com/.git/objects/b7/ccea095f22c12e1301c5515df2a8f1c5e35966`.

 ![git objects folder](objects.png)